 - Log in to the Linux shell using SSH.

-For a CIFS (Common Internet File System) directory:
+Example for a CIFS (Common Internet File System) directory.
+Use

-- Use the mounted file system as you wish, specifying it by referring to its mount point.
+Use the mounted file system by referring to its mount point.

-When you are finished with it, you may optionally unmount the NAS file system:
+When you are finished with it, you can optionally unmount the NAS file system:

 tscli nas unmount --dir <directory>